sheamunion/dbc-phase-0/week-1/reflections.md

 **staged** = all modifications that have been added to the staging area.
 **committed** = all staged modifications that have been committed.

-We move files like this:

-stage a modified file:
+Add a modified file to the staging area:

 > git add [filename]

-commit staged files:
+Commit staged files:

-> git commmit -v *OR* git commit -m "*description of change*" bring a committed file back to staging:
+> git commmit -v *OR* git commit -m "*description of change*"

+Bring a committed file back to staging:

 > git reset --soft HEAD^

 ##Write a handy cheatsheet of the commands you need to commit your changes?
 ###Make and move to a new feature-branch

 > git checkout -b [branch-name]